+The Starting Spatial Stream subfield indicates the starting spatial stream, STARTING_SS_NUM, and is set to STARTING_SS_NUM – 1.

+The Number Of Spatial Streams subfield indicates the number of spatial streams, NUM_SS and is set to NUM_SS – 1.

+For UL OFDMA Starting Spatial Stream subfield shall be set to 0.

 TGax Editor: Change the table below of this subclause 27.5.2.3 in D1.1 (200.47) as follows (#CID 3015, 3016, 3165, 7487, 8660, 8661, 9262, 9263, 9633 ):

 An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient STAs of the User Info field.
 An AP shall not set any subfields of an UL MU Response Scheduling A-Control subfield in an HE variant HT Control field to a value that is not supported by the recipient STAs of the User Info field.
+When a single STA is allocated an RU the Starting Spatial Stream subfield shall be set to 0.